Mazda Familia: Astina/323F

-Eighth generation (BH/BA; 1994–1998)
+Eighth generation (BH/BA; 1994)

 The eighth generation was released for the Japanese domestic market in June 1994 with front-wheel drive.
-The sedan version was again sold as the "Mazda Protegé" in North America, as the Mazda Artis in some South American markets, as the "Mazda Étude" in South Africa and as Mazda Allegro in Colombia.
-Originally there was a three-door coupé (323C/Familia Neo) available, but after sluggish sales, a hatchback version based on the facelifted Familia sedan replaced it.
+The saloon version was again sold as the "Mazda Protegé" in North America, as the Mazda Artis in some South American markets, as the "Mazda Étude" in South Africa and as Mazda Allegro in Colombia.
+Originally there was a three-door coupé (323C/Familia Neo) available, but after sluggish sales, a hatchback version based on the facelifted Familia saloon replaced it.

-This generation grew considerably, with the four-door sedan's wheelbase only 5 millimetres short of the then-current Mazda 626, a mid-size car.
-The car was not originally offered with a 1.3-liter engine in Japan, with the lineup beginning with the bigger 1.5-liter.
-To close this gap in the lineup, the BG hatchback with the 1.3-liter engine was kept available until October 1996, when the new hatchback model was introduced (323P) and the smaller engine was made available.
+This generation grew considerably, with the four-door saloon's wheelbase only 5 millimetres short of the then-current Mazda 626, a mid-size car.
+The car was not originally offered with a 1.3-litre engine in Japan, with the lineup beginning with the bigger 1.5-litre.
+To close this gap in the lineup, the BG hatchback with the 1.3-litre engine was kept available until October 1996, when the new hatchback model was introduced (323P) and the smaller engine was made available.

 An unusual JDM station wagon model appeared in September 1994, with the discontinuation of the 1985-generation station wagon.
 The Mazda Familia Van offered after this year was a rebadged Nissan AD/Wingroad/Sunny California, which was essentially the station wagon version of the Nissan Sunny/Sentra/Pulsar (N14).
 A new model appeared in the same month, when a lean-burn version called the GS-L arrived: its Z5-DEL engine produces 94 PS, three down on the regular Z5-DE, but gas mileage improved by ten to fifteen percent.
-Another loan was the 1.7-liter intercooled turbo-diesel engine purchased from Isuzu for use in sedans since October 1994.
-These models have a prominent hood scoop.
-At about the same time a all-wheel-drive model was introduced in Japan, either with a 1.6-liter gasoline or the Isuzu turbo-diesel.
+Another loan was the 1.7-litre intercooled turbo-diesel engine purchased from Isuzu for use in saloons since October 1994.
+These models have a prominent bonnet scoop.
+At about the same time a all-wheel-drive model was introduced in Japan, either with a 1.6-litre petrol or the Isuzu turbo-diesel.
 The 4WD cars can be easily identified by having been equipped with the federalized front (but not rear) bumper, including side marker lights.